JRZhang2003/JRZhang2003.github.io/index.md

 - National Scholarship (Top 1%) *2022*

 # Selected awards
+- The 14th China Mechanics Competition in Honour of Zhou Peiyuan
+  - Excellence Prize, Chinese Society of Theoretical and Applied Mechanics *2023*
+- 2023 Extracurricular Researches and Tech Products Contest for College Students in Beijing
+  - 3rd Prize, Beijing Municipal Commission of Education *2023*
+  - - Beijing Merit Student
+  - Beijing Municipal Commission of Education *2023*
 - China Mechanics Outstanding Student Award in Honour of Xu Zhilun
   - Chinese Society of Theoretical and Applied Mechanics *2022*
-- Beijing Merit Student
-  - Beijing Municipal Commission of Education *2023*
-- The 14th China Mechanics Competition in Honour of Zhou Peiyuan
-  - Excellence Prize, Chinese Society of Theoretical and Applied Mechanics *2023*
 - The 38th Physics competition for college students in some regions across the country
   - 1st Prize, Beijing Physical Society *2021*
-- 2023 Extracurricular Researches and Tech Products Contest for College Students in Beijing
-  - 3rd Prize, Beijing Municipal Commission of Education *2023*